Platoon (1986) Director: Oliver Stone

 “I think now, looking back, we did not fight the enemy; we fought ourselves.
 And the enemy… was in us.”

-Often compared to Coppola’s Apocalypse Now and Kubrick’s Full Metal Jacket, Platoon is based on Director Oliver Stone’s personal experiences in Vietnam.
-He created the film, in part, to counter the optimistic pro-war propaganda of John Wayne’s The Green Berets (1968) which was critiqued by many veterans, as well.
-Platoon became part I of an eventual trilogy of films by Oliver Stone focused on the Vietnam War, followed by Born on the Fourth of July (1989) and Heaven & Earth (1993).
+Often compared to Francis Ford Coppola’s Apocalypse Now and Stanley Kubrick’s Full Metal Jacket, Platoon is Oliver Stone’s direct confrontation with popular views on war.
+Based on his personal experiences in Vietnam, Stone created the film, in part, to counter the optimistic pro-war propaganda of John Wayne’s The Green Berets (1968) which was critiqued by many veterans, as well.
+Platoon eventually became the first part of an eventual trilogy of films by Oliver Stone focused on the Vietnam War, followed by Born on the Fourth of July (1989) and Heaven & Earth (1993).

 Platoon is a film that explores the nature of courage.
 How does a soldier act courageously in an unjust war?
 What is courage in the midst of horrendous savagery?
 We (the audience) experience the Vietnam War through the eyes of Chris Taylor (played by Charlie Sheen), a wide-eyed and young infantryman assigned to a platoon stationed near the Cambodian border.
 Rife with 1960’s classic rock tunes, and the now famous Adagio for Strings by Samuel Barber, we witness atrocities of all kinds especially the slaughter, burning, and gang-rape of poor Vietnamese villagers in response to a murder.
 This dramatic scene causes a rift within the platoon.
 There is the battle against the enemy, but there is also a battle within the platoon.
 The struggle is between Sgt.
 Barnes (Tom Berenger), a battle-hardened but cynical and scar-faced leader; and Sgt.
 Elias (Willem Dafoe), a romantic moralist who is a bit of a wild card.
 Notably the de facto leader Lieutenant Wolfe (Mark Moses) is mostly feckless and irrelevant.
 Those who simply want to survive the war follow Barnes, while those who want a courageous leader follow Elias.
 However, like the sword of Damocles, Barnes realizes he has a court martial potentially awaiting him when gets off the battlefield for his abuses of the villagers.
 A number of notable actors appear in the platoon: Keith David, Forest Whitaker, John C. McGinley, Johnny Depp and others.
 All the actors in Platoon were all put through an intense boot camp wherein they were all addressed only by their characters’ names.